piojablonski/git-board/README.md

 All layout positioning styles have been developed by me.
 Table and input components come from the ["antd"](https://ant.design/) library.
 The design of the app is responsive and has been tested on desktop Safari, Chrome and Firefox.

 ## Tests
-In order to present the proposed test strategy, I have written 1) the unit tests for the "thunk" function and 2) the Snapshot and Enzyme UI tests for one of the UI components.
+In order to present the proposed test strategy, I have written 1) an example of unit test for the "thunk" function and 2) the Snapshot and Enzyme UI interaction tests for one of the UI components.

+To run tests use: `yarn test`

 ## Improvements
 + The Antd library doesn't fully support touch devices.
 Thus, a different library e.g. Material-UI next could be a better choice.